11,062 related texts · 38 related myths · Page 1 of 231

 The story of Joseph, sold into slavery, gives us a dramatic answer.
 "The Medanites sold him to Egypt, to Potifar, an official of Pharaoh, the chief executioner" (Genesis 37:36).
 Bu...

 The story of Joseph and his brothers is a perfect example, a tale brimming with jealousy, betrayal, and divine intervention.
-Imagine the scene: the brothers, consumed by envy, have...
+The scene: the brothers, consumed by envy, have just ca...

 Twenty pounds of silver.
-That was the price of a human life—the amount Joseph's own brothers accepted from a passing caravan of Ishmaelite merchants in exchange for their seventeen...
+That was the price of a human life, the amount Joseph's own brothers accepted from a passing caravan of Ishmaelite merchants in exchange for their seventee...

 Simeon, second son of Jacob and Leah, was dying in his hundred and twentieth year.
 Joseph his brother had already passed.
 When his sons came to visit, Simeon strengthened himself, ...

-That’s the kind of morning Joseph faced in the prison.
-Imagine being locked away, day in and day out.
-Now picture this: the chief butler and the chief baker, cellmates for a decade...
+Legends of the Jews turns to The Butler and Baker Had Intertwined Dreams in Prison.
+Being locked away, day in and day out.
+Now picture this: the chief butler and the chief baker, c...

 The Torah itself doesn't dwell on it.
 But the ancient rabbis, they loved to fill in the gaps, to imagine the "what ifs" and the "how comes" of our sacred stories.
 And in Pirkei DeR...